What to do

 RED ROCK GRILL / ZION LODGE ($$-$$$)

 The Red Rock Grill offers unbeatable views with its large windows overlooking the floor of the canyon and its soaring stone walls.
 The spacious dining room is decorated with pictures of the region.
-The Santa Fe steak and pecan trout are big favorites here, and the menu also offers other American fare such as steaks, seafood and specialties like homemade buffalo meatloaf and Wrangler cheeseburger with onion straws and chipotle mayonnaise.
+The menu features American fare such as soups and salads, steak, pork, chicken, tacos, cheeseburgers, and more.
 Reservations recommended for dinner!